CutTheWire/cisco_question_bank/questions.md

 - [ ] The commands are added at the beginning of the existing Managers ACL.
 - [ ] The network administrator receives an error that states that the ACL already exists.

-## 27. In which TCP attack is the cybercriminal attempting to overwhelm a target host with half-open TCP connections?
----
-- [ ] port scan attack
-- [x] SYN flood attack
-- [ ] session hijacking attack
-- [ ] reset attack

-> **Explanation:** In a TCP SYN flood attack, the attacker sends to the target host a continuous flood of TCP SYN session requests with a spoofed source IP address.
-The target host responds with a TCP-SYN-ACK to each of the SYN session requests and waits for a TCP ACK that will never arrive.
-Eventually the target is overwhelmed with half-open TCP connections.

-## 28. Which protocol is attacked when a cybercriminal provides an invalid gateway in order to create a man-in-the-middle attack?
----
-- [x] DHCP
-- [ ] DNS
-- [ ] ICMP
-- [ ] HTTP or HTTPS
-> **Explanation:** A cybercriminal could set up a rogue DHCP server that provides one or more of the following:
->
-> - Wrong default gateway that is used to create a man-in-the-middle attack and allow the attacker to intercept data
-> - Wrong DNS server that results in the user being sent to a malicious website
-> - Invalid default gateway IP address that results in a denial of service attack on the DHCP client

 ## 29. Refer to the exhibit.
 An administrator has configured a standard ACL on R1 and applied it to interface serial 0/0/0 in the outbound direction.
 What happens to traffic leaving interface serial 0/0/0 that does not match the configured ACL statements?
 ---
 ![alt text](3~5/image-10.png)